tardate/LittleArduinoProjects/BoldportClub/PissOff/README.md

 ![PissOff_serial_debug](./assets/PissOff_serial_debug.jpg?raw=true)

 The problem is immediately apparent.
 The disk is mounted but the processor can't read any blocks.
-The [troubleshooting guide](https://luckyresistor.me/projects/boldport-pissoff/troubleshooting/) is a good reference for the dbeug interface.
+The [troubleshooting guide](https://luckyresistor.me/projects/boldport-pissoff/troubleshooting/) is a good reference for the debug interface.

 ![sd_fail](./assets/sd_fail.png?raw=true)